 Intermittent Fasting, Weight, And Hormones

-Meanwhile, Chicago’s University of Illinois confirmed that menopausal and postmenopausal women lost weight with IF (5).
+Chicago’s University of Illinois confirmed that both premenopausal and postmenopausal obese women lost weight with IF (5).
 The excellent news is that menopause, and postmenopause hormone changes won’t stop you from losing or managing your weight or metabolism.

 Intermittent Fasting And Graceful Aging

-Finally, the Scripps Research Institute studied short-term IF and its profound effects on neuronal autophagy (23).
-Intermittent fasting encourages neurological autophagy to help the brain restore damaged cells for graceful aging.
-It also slows down the aging process.
+Finally, the Scripps Research Institute studied short-term fasting and its possible effects on neuronal autophagy in a test tube (23).
+Intermittent fasting may encourage neurological autophagy to help the brain restore damaged cells for graceful aging.

-You can age gracefully with regenerative autophagy for mental clarity and slower cell degeneration.
-Meanwhile, you’ll have improved health in your later years with lower blood pressure, a healthier heart, and the potential to reverse type two diabetes (7).
+You may age gracefully with regenerative autophagy for mental clarity and slower cell degeneration.
+Meanwhile, you might have improved health in your later years with lower blood pressure, a healthier heart, and the potential to control type two diabetes (7).

 Read More: What To Eat During Intermittent Fasting: How To Maintain The Benefits Of Your Fast